iliasslasri/documentation/cuda.md

   - _Producer Consumer_, reader writer.
   - _Sleeping Barber_ : The problem consists of a barber shop with a barber, a waiting room with a number of chairs, and a number of customers.
 The barber is asleep until a customer arrives.
 When a customer arrives, the barber wakes up and cuts the customer's hair.
 If there are no customers, the barber goes back to sleep.
 The problem is how to design a discipline of behavior (a concurrent algorithm) such that the barber and the customers can do their work without colliding with each other.
   - _Data and code synchronization_ : The problem consists of a data structure that is shared among multiple threads.
 The data structure is a list of integers.
 The threads can read and write to the list.
 The problem is how to design a discipline of behavior (a concurrent algorithm) such that the threads can read and write to the list without colliding with each other.

+- Concurrent Programming Patterns:
+  - Divide and conquer: A parallel algorithm design paradigm that solves a problem by dividing it into smaller subproblems, solving the subproblems in parallel, and combining the solutions to the subproblems to solve the original problem.
+The parallelism comes from the fact that the subproblems can be solved in parallel.
+The divide-and-conquer paradigm is used in many parallel algorithms, such as quicksort, mergesort, and matrix multiplication.
+  - MapReduce: A parallel algorithm design paradigm that solves a problem by dividing it into smaller subproblems, solving the subproblems in parallel, and combining the solutions to the subproblems to solve the original problem.
+The parallelism comes from the fact that the subproblems can be solved in parallel.
+The MapReduce paradigm is used in many parallel algorithms, such as word count, matrix multiplication, and graph algorithms.
+  - Repository : manages central state across multiple running processes.
+Processes access amd update their own and central state through predefined communications mechanisms.
+Need to ensure that two processes don't update the same state at the same time.
+  - Pipelines and workflows are similar patterns that involve the flow of data from one step to another.
+Pipelines have a linear flow, while workflows can have cycles.
+These patterns are useful for dividing tasks into smaller steps and coordinating the flow of data.
+Pipelines are the simplest form of directed acyclic graphs (DAGs).
+They definitely have no cycles and they proceed from one step to another without any more advanced branching schemes such as forks and joins
+  - Recursion is a powerful technique where a function calls itself to solve a problem.
+It can be used to solve complex problems by dividing them into smaller subproblems.
+However, recursion requires careful management of state and may not be suitable for large datasets or distributed systems.

+#### Parallel Programming Resources :

+Cornell University - Functional Programming with OCaml Open Source Textbook - [textbook](https://cs3110.github.io/textbook/cover.html)

+Stopped in : Module 2 -> Serial Versus Parallel Code and Flynn's Taxonomy